Clothing You'll Want to Keep

 These are your everyday, mix-and-match pieces:

-2–3 Organic Cotton Tees and Layering Tanks (neutral + one color you love)
+2–3 Organic Cotton Tees for Layering (neutral + one color you love)

 1–2 Bottoms: Skirt or linen trousers